Share

 Not getting a written contract

-Oregon law requires written contracts for construction work over $2,000 — yet verbal agreements remain one of the most common sources of CCB disputes.
-A proper written contract should include the scope of work, specific materials, start and completion dates, a payment schedule tied to milestones, and a change order clause.
+Oregon law requires written contracts for construction work over $2,000 - yet verbal agreements remain one of the most common sources of CCB disputes.
+A proper written contract is your primary protection if things go wrong.

-If a contractor resists putting the agreement in writing, treat it as a serious red flag.
+If a contractor resists putting any of these details in writing, treat it as a serious red flag.
+A contractor confident in their work and pricing should have no problem committing it to paper.

 Only getting one bid - or automatically taking the lowest